yonasBSD/ddoc/website/src/edit.md

 Standard features of CommonMark are available, including links, images, tables, etc.

+# Change the style

+You don't want to keep the neutral grey look of the default CSS.

+The easiest solution is to modify `src/css/site.css` to your taste, either by modifying the variables defined on top, by changing the existing rules or by adding more selective ones.

+As long as there's at least one file in `src/css`, `ddoc --init` won't add anything in there, nor replace the `site.css` file, so it's perfectly fine to change it.

+Of course you may also start from scratch with a brand new CSS file.

 # Add CSS files and JS files

 Any file matching `/src/css/*.css` or `/src/js/*.js` will be served.